ethyca/fidesops/docs/fidesops/docs/guides/connection_types.md

 ## Available Connection Types

-To view a list of all available connection types, visit `/api/v1/connection_type`.
+To view a list of all available connection types, visit `GET /api/v1/connection_type`.
 This endpoint can be filtered with a `search` query param and is subject to change.
 We include database options and third party API services with which Fidesops can communicate.